aalok1993/combinatorial-hives/README.md

 [Link to the paper](https://arxiv.org/abs/2410.12619)

+## Installation

+The code files in this repository have been tested using python3.
+To install the required python libraries, use the following command

+`pip install -r requirements.txt`

 ## Hives

 Consider the triangle $`T_n = \{(i,j) \in \mathbb{Z}^2 \mid 0\leq i \leq j \leq n\}`$, for some fixed value of $n$.
 The figure below on the left illustrates the triangle for $n=5$.
 The triangle $T_n$ contains three types of rhombi having the following form.